Job Offer Acceptance Letters

 The letter can be sent by email or mail.
 If you're sending a hard copy through the mail, format the letter as you would any business letter.
-Include your contact information and phone number, even though it is on file with the employer.
+Include your contact information and phone number, even though it’s on file with the employer.

 Advice on Writing a Job Offer Acceptance Letter

 Keep it brief.
-While you want to include all the most important information, this does not mean your letter should be long.
+While you want to include all the most important information, this doesn’t mean your letter should be long and drawn out.
 The employer is busy, so a concise letter that includes all the necessary information is best.

 Express your gratitude.
-Demonstrate how thankful you are for the opportunity.
+Demonstrate how thankful you are for the new job opportunity.

-You might want to refer to why you are particularly excited to work for the company.
+You might want to briefly explain why you’re particularly excited to work for the company.
 For example, you may want to share your desire to contribute to their sales team, or your passion for their mission.
 Again, keep this polite but brief.

 Edit, edit, edit.
 Before you send your letter, be sure to thoroughly proofread the letter.
-You do not want to create any last-minute reasons for the employer to take back the job offer, such as a sloppy or unprofessional letter.
+You don’t want to create any last-minute reasons for the employer to take back the job offer, such as a sloppy or unprofessional letter.
 Go over the letter a couple of times to make sure you catch all the typographical errors and grammar mistakes.
 While you’re at it, it’s a good idea to double check the spelling of the name of the person who offered you the job.

 Example of a Letter Accepting a Job Offer - Hard Copy